 Highlights: Relax with local families on one of Morocco’s most beautiful beaches.

-Getting there & away: A 1hr bus from Chefchaoeun should only cost around 20Dh.
+Getting there: A 1hrbus from Chefchaoeun should only cost around 20Dh.
 Onward transport to Tetouan is 2hrs and will also cost around 20Dh; this is the best place to catch a bus back to Fes for your flight home (or on to your next destination).